Here we provide a short description of the CRCN's main experimental facilities.

 The CRCN features an integrated research plateau with standard and homogeneous computerized equipment for behavioural testing in dedicated lab rooms.
 We have several individual booths as well as a larger facility that makes it possible to test up to 8 participants simultaneously.
 Most experimental paradigms that exclusively involve behavioural measures, such as reaction time or accuracy, can be deployed on these simple workstations.
 Such paradigms may concern different domains of cognitive or social psychology, e.g., memory, implicit learning, psycholinguistics, priming, or cognitive control.
 Some paradigms (i.e., subliminal priming) require more stringent test conditions and are typically deployed in booths that offer specialised screens, individual testing, as well as control over illumination.

-The BabyLab is dedicated to cognitive research in infants.
-It mainly uses video recording, audio and video stimulus delivery and head orientation techniques.
+The BabyLab is a research platform dedicated to cognitive research in infants.
+We have the equipment to do video recordings, EEG, eye tracking measurements, audio and video stimulus delivery and head orientation techniques.

 The EEG/sleep laboratory is installed in an insulated room (Faraday, soundproof cage with air conditioning system) with the necessary equipment to conduct long-term recordings without disturbing participants (video-monitoring, stimulus delivery, insulated interfaces, adapted bed, etc.).
 An advanced biopotential measurement system suitable for high-quality EEG/ERPs and EMG measurements recording (64-channels Biosemi Active ®) equips the laboratory, and is in use in various electrophysiology paradigms.